-1) The Confederacy manufactured 3,000 more guns than did the Union during the war.

-2) At great personal expense, planters in the northern part of the Confederacy arranged to have their slaves removed from their plantations and sent south into the Confederate interior.

-3) A week after the first guns fired at Fort Sumter, Lincoln publicly declared slavery to be "an affront to God and justice everywhere it occurs."
+- 1) The Confederacy manufactured 3,000 more guns than did the Union during the period of the war. - 2) At great personal expense, planters in the northern part of the Confederacy arranged to have their slaves removed from their plantations and sent south into the Confederate interior. - 3) A week after the first guns fired at Fort Sumter, Lincoln publicly declared slavery to be "an affront to God and justice everywhere it occurs."